Visa Options for Studying in New Zealand – Students Visa

 Other Visa Option

-If you are an experienced worker, who pursued an occupation for one or two years that is relevant to your education, you may be eligible to apply for permanent residence.
-Permanent residence is the most sought entry to New Zealand by many skilled workers and eligible students.
+Suppose you are an experienced worker who has pursued an occupation for one or two years that is relevant to your education.
+In that case, you may be eligible to apply for permanent residence.
+Permanent residence is the most sought-after entry to New Zealand by many skilled workers and eligible students.

-You are required to meet the permanent residence criteria in order to be eligible for a permanent residence status holder.
-After being a permanent residence status holder, you are given all the rights that a normal New Zealand citizen enjoys.
-This includes exemption of international students’ fee from your tuition fee.
-This is one of the best Visa options for studying in New Zealand
+You are required to meet the permanent residence criteria to be eligible for a permanent residence status.
+After being a permanent resident status holder, you are given all the rights that a normal New Zealand citizen enjoys.
+This includes the exemption of international students’ fees from your tuition fee.
+This is one of the best Visa options for studying in New Zealand.

 Benefits of Permanent Residency

-• As a permanent residence status holder, you can study in New Zealand without limitation as that of in a study permit visa.
+• As a permanent residence status holder, you can study in New Zealand without limitation as if you were on a study permit visa.

 • You are entitled to all medical and social benefits except for voting rights until you choose to apply for New Zealand citizenship.